 Early Notables of the Ginns family (pre 1700)

-school teacher, martyred high treason in 1584 but later canonised by Pope Paul VI in 1970; George Gwynne...
-Another 79 words (6 lines of text) are included under the topic Early Ginns Notables in all our PDF Extended History products and printed products wherever possible.
+Another 65 words (5 lines of text) are included under the topic Early Ginns Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Ginns family to Ireland

 Some of the Ginns family moved to Ireland, but this topic is not covered in this excerpt.